-- details of its consultation process with port users - issues raised and feedback provided by port users - how the Port has taken into account the views of port users when making decisions.
+- · details of its consultation process with port users - issues raised and feedback provided by port users - how the Port has taken into account the views of port users when making decisions.

-We note that the Port has undertaken in its Pricing Order Engagement Protocol, to apply the International Association for Public Participation 2 (IAP2) Quality Assurance Standards in its approach to port user consultation where it is not inconsistent with the requirements of the regulatory framework.
+We note that the Port has undertaken in its Pricing Order Engagement Protocol,78 to apply the International Association for Public Participation 2 (IAP2) Quality Assurance Standards in its approach to port user consultation where it is not inconsistent with the requirements of the regulatory framework.
 These provide a set of standards the International Association for Public Participation consider can be used to measure any engagement process against what the Association considers are best practice principles for effective community engagement.

-&lt;sup>76 Pricing Order 2016, clause 6.2.2(b).
+76 Pricing Order 2016, clause 6.2.2(b).

-&lt;sup>78 Developed consistent with the voluntary undertaking given by the Port under section 49M of the Port Management Act 1995, and accepted by the Assistant Treasurer on 20 May 2022, to address the commission's findings in its 2016-2021
+78 Developed consistent with the voluntary undertaking given by the Port under section 49M of the Port Management Act 1995, and accepted by the Assistant Treasurer on 20 May 2022, to address the commission's findings in its 2016-2021 inquiry of non-compliance by the port of pricing order requirements for consultation with port users in preparing certain tariff compliance statements.

-We support application of the IAP2 Quality Assurance Standard, which adopts the IAP2 Core Values as the principles upon which to define quality throughout the process of community and stakeholder engagement.
-These define high level and internationally accepted expectations and aspirations for effective public consultation processes.
+We support application of the IAP2 Quality Assurance Standard, which adopts the IAP2 Core Values as the principles upon which to define quality throughout the process of community and stakeholder engagement.79 These define high level and internationally accepted expectations and aspirations for effective public consultation processes.
 We consider the Port should have regard to this when developing and implementing its consultation processes.